Free Sorcery Soap Dough Recipe - Castor Oil

-This information is meant to help expand your soaping repertoire, explore more creative options (sans silicon molds) and to inspire you to new creative worlds with pliable cold process soap.
+This information and recipe is meant to help expand your soaping repertoire, explore more creative options and to inspire you to new creative worlds with pliable cold process soap.

 *Critical piece of information: Soap temperatures 78-90 degree Fahrenheit.